JLBaggins/simple-index/README.md

 }
 ```

-The simple-index module will automatically search for and use the config file and construct the database(s) in the indexedDB.
+The simple-index module will automatically search for and use the config file and construct the indexedDB databases(s).
 The prefered place to save the file is in the root of the app.
 If using a bundler such as webpack, a resolve alias will need to be included in the webpack config file:
 ```
 resolve: {
  alias: {